github/docs/content/osmand/tips-and-tricks/index.md

 ---
-title: "Hints for Users"
+title: "Tips and Tricks"
-intro: "Questions around using OsmAnd"
+intro: "Tips and Tricks around using OsmAnd"
 versions: '*'
 ---